-“It seems there are more creative and higher quality home made pick designs now than when I started in 2008.
+"It seems there are more creative and higher-quality homemade pick designs now than when I started in 2008.
 I like to think that I had some influence on the people that started after me.

-I would like to see the craftsmanship in home made picks continue to improve.”
+I would like to see the craftsmanship in homemade picks continue to improve."

 Q: You have been known to be a world traveler, can you tell us a little about where you’ve been and do you have any plans on traveling again in the future?

-“I taught English in South Korea for 5 years, that gave me a lot of opportunities to travel in Asia cheaply during school vacations.
+"I taught English in South Korea for 5 years, which gave me a lot of opportunities to travel to Asia cheaply during school vacations.
 After I finished teaching in Korea last year I traveled for 7 months nonstop.
 I walked about 620 miles on the Camino de Santiago in Spain from Sevilla in the south to Santiago de Compostela in the northwest.
 Then traveled to Portugal (loved it and wish I had allowed myself more time there), Morocco (hated it and wish I hadn’t planned 2 weeks there), Korea, Turkey, U.A.E.
 (Dubai), Thailand, Myanmar, Taiwan, Japan, Korea (again!) and then back to Chicago in November.

 Q: Finally, what is your favorite beer to drink while making lock picks?

 "I don’t drink beer.
 I do like to get drunk on occasion...usually soju or some other Korean liquor.
 But no alcohol while I’m working."